indranil/vusa/README.md

 Have a play around while I put a few APIS (weather, news, trending tweets) in.

 More to come...
 I'm just playing around to be honest, having fun! 😊

+### Credits

+* Microphone by Pablo Tournelle from the Noun Project
+* curls.png downloaded from subtle patterns